 How to Add M4R Ringtones to iPhone without iTunes

-Add ringtones to iPhone without iTunes in a drag-and-drop manner!
-It takes 3 clicks to send a ringtone to iPhone.
-Read below and try it yourself!
+Add ringtone to iPhone without iTunes in a drag-and-drop manner!
+It takes 3 clicks to set up a ringtone on an iPhone.
+Follow the guide below!

 Either way, here we’ll show you a quick (and most importantly – easy) way to add a ringtone to an iPhone without iTunes.
 Now, it may sound sketchy, but it’s no joke.
 The way that we’ll describe here is completely iTunes-free.
 And you know – iTunes is the most cumbersome part of setting up a ringtone.